Sonlux/RAG/README.md

 uvicorn main:app --reload
 ```

-Backend API will be available at http://localhost:8000
+Backend API will be available at: `http://localhost:8000`

 ### 5. Frontend Setup